Branux-sv/task-manager-api/README.md

-# task-manager-api
+# Task Manager Rest API
-A rest API using nodejs and express
+A task manager Rest API using NodeJs, Express, Routers, JWT for authentication and authorization, mongoDB and mongoose in the db layer, for testing I used jest and supertest.